bertvv/ansible-role-bind/README.md

 Remark that only the network part should be specified here!
 When specifying a class B IP address (e.g. "172.16") in a variable file, it must be quoted.
 Otherwise, the Yaml parser will interpret it as a float.

+Based on the idea and examples detailed at <https://linuxmonk.ch/wordpress/index.php/2016/managing-dns-zones-with-ansible/> for the gdnsd package, the zonefiles are fully idempotent, and thus only get updated if "real" content changes.

 ### Service records

 Service (SRV) records can be added with the variable `bind_zone_services`, e.g.: